Trump suggests more staff changes coming, but denies 'chaos' in White House

 "I still have some people that I want to change (always seeking perfection).
 There is no Chaos, only great Energy!"
 Trump added.

-The president did not elaborate on the idea, following the tweet with a quintet of short posts about DACA, oil, North Korea, the Academy Awards and praise for Fox News Channel.
+The president did not elaborate on the idea, following the tweet with a quintet of short posts about DACA, oil, North Korea, the Academy Awards and praise for Fox News.

 But, amid a growing number of departures from his inner circle, and with more rumored to come, Trump seems to have become preoccupied in recent days with the turmoil that has rocked his administration.

 And just weeks earlier, the administration was rocked by a scandal involving White House staff secretary Rob Porter, a senior official and rising Washington star who was accused by his two ex-wives of verbal and physical abuse.
-Porter resigned.
-The controversy, however, brought increased scrutiny on Kelly after contradictory public and private accounts emerged on how he responded to the accusations against Porter.
+Porter resigned, but the episode brought increased scrutiny on Kelly after contradictory public and private accounts emerged on how he had responded to the accusations against Porter.

 Meanwhile, Trump referenced the chronic disarray in the middle of a joke-filled speech at the annual Gridiron Dinner over the weekend, firing off a string of self-deprecating jokes about the turnover in his White House.

-And that was before — just two days later— former Trump campaign aide Sam Nunberg spent the day Monday belligerently defying special counsel Robert Mueller in a series of live television interviews, before saying he would likely cooperate with a subpoena seeking campaign documents related to the Russia investigation.
+Just two days later, former Trump campaign aide Sam Nunberg spent Monday belligerently defying special counsel Robert Mueller in a series of live television interviews, before saying he would likely cooperate with a subpoena seeking campaign documents related to the Russia investigation.